Best Cloud Hosting Providers for Startups 2026: 8 Options Ranked by ROI

 Pros:

-- Best-in-class WordPress performance
+- Best WordPress performance available

 - Clean, intuitive dashboard

-- Includes application hosting (Node.js, Python, etc.)
+- Application hosting included (Node.js, Python, etc.)

 Cons: